-When we do have power (see Hilary, Angela, Theresa, Michelle etc), we’re discussed in terms of our body parts or fashion sense.
+When we do have power (think Merkel, May, Obama and Clinton etc.), we’re discussed in terms of our body parts or fashion sense.

 The invisible oppressor

 So who is doing the oppressing?
 There’s no one with a gun to your head, making you comply with all of these instructions on How To Be An Acceptable Woman.
 Is there?

 That’s because the oppressor is invisible and it comes in the form of two related socio-economic constructs: patriarchy and capitalism.

 Briefly, white supremacy is the belief that whiteness is superior and should dominate; patriarchy means that social and economic power is in the hands of men; and capitalism is the pursuit of profit for private individuals or corporations, through the selling of goods and services, often with little or poor regulation.